-6-year-old with painless lesions on gum line
+6-year-old with painless lesions on the gum line

 Patient will present as → a 22-year-old complaining of a painful sore for 2 days.
 He denies any alcohol or tobacco use and otherwise feels fine.
-The examination is significant for a 2-mm round ulceration with a yellow-gray center surrounded by a red halo on the left buccal mucosa
+The examination is significant for a 2-mm round ulceration with a yellow-gray center surrounded by a red halo on the left buccal mucosa.

 To watch this and all of Joe Gilboy PA-C's video lessons you must be a member.
 Members can log in here or join now.